theodi/chat2db/README.md

 1. **Interpret the Intent**
    The system uses `interpretQuery` to ask the AI to determine:

-   * The user’s intent (e.g. analysis, comparison, listing)
+   * The user's intent (e.g. analysis, comparison, listing)
    * The MongoDB query to run
    * A natural language reasoning explanation